Cheltenham Festival: Who are the Best Trainers?

 However, it was in 2022 when Willie Mullins did write his name in festival history when he notched up a total of ten winners, that was over 23 races which means his runners won 43% of the races they were entered in!

-One which has not been successful is Handicap Chases which he is 0-27 for over the past ten years although he had both Dinoblue and Mr Incredible place in 2023.
+One which has not been successful is Handicap Chases which he is 0-28 over the past ten years although he had Meetingofthewaters (2024) and Sa Majeste (2025) both place at the last two festivals.

 Gordon Elliott

-Gordon Elliott has now notched up thirty-six winners over the past ten years with an additional eighty placings and is now second on the ten-year trainer list behind Mullins.
+Gordon Elliott has now notched up thirty-six winners over the past ten years with an additional eighty-six placings and is now second on the ten-year trainer list behind Mullins.

 He had six winners in 2017 and an incredible year in 2018 when notching up eight winners but he only managed three winners in 2019.
 He was back in business in 2020 when he banged in 7 winners meaning he had 24 winners between 2017-2020.

-After being suspended in 2021 and not able to enter any runners, his return has been rather quiet with just two winners in 2022, three winners in 2023 and then three again in 2024.
+After being suspended in 2021 and not able to enter any runners, his return has been rather quiet with just two winners in 2022, three winners in both 2023 and 2024 and then a very disappointing 2025 with just one winner from fifty-two entries.

-He has won 18% of Non-Handicap races where he has a runner entered and shows an LSP of +41.15 whilst he also shows a profit in handicaps with an LSP of +7.81 with him winning 20% of the handicaps that he has a runner in.
+He has won 17% of Non-Handicap races where he has a runner entered and shows an LSP of +22.15 whilst he also shows a loss in handicaps with an LSP of -8.00 despite him winning 20% of the handicaps that he has a runner in.

 Twenty-three of his winners have come in fields of 16+ runners so do not be put off by his runners in large fields.

-For his three hundred and forty-nine runners at the Cheltenham Festival over the past ten years, he shows an LSP of +54.65 or +152.11 to Betfair SP!
+For his three hundred and eighty-six runners at the Cheltenham Festival over the past ten years, he shows an LSP of +14.15, however, had you backed them at Betfair SP (considering a 5% comm) his LSP is +113.30!

 Nicky Henderson

-Nicky Henderson is still third on the list and the best of the Brits, he is some forty-eight winners behind Mullins and fourteen behind Elliot.
+Nicky Henderson is still third on the list (tied with Henry De Bromhead) and the best of the Brits, he is some fifty winners behind Mullins and fourteen behind Elliot.

 Henderson had his best festival since 2013 in 2019 when he hit four winners and showed a healthy LSP (+27.36), he hit four again in 2020 but has since only managed two in both 2021 & 2022.